andmarti1424/sc-im/Readme.md

 Want to help?
 You can help us with one or more of the following:

-* giving SC-IM a star in GitHub
+* giving sc-im a star on GitHub
-* taking screenshots / creating screencasts showing SC-IM
+* taking screenshots / creating screencasts showing sc-im
 * making a donation (see below).
+* telling if you use it / like it.
+I really don't have a clue if this app is used by someone.

 ### Donations

-If you like SC-IM please support its development by making a DONATION with PayPal.
+If you like sc-im please support its development by making a DONATION with PayPal.
 It would really help a lot.
 2 kids, 2 cats, 1 wife and only one salary..

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=U537V8SNQQ45J" target="_blank">